ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Argument:
 : Short name for the value a JSONPath expression is applied to.

+Location:
+: the position of a value within the argument consisting of a possibly empty sequence of names and indexes.
+The empty sequence is the location of the argument itself.
+A location can be represented as a Normalized Path (defined below).

 Node:
-: The pair of a value along with its location within the argument except for member names which do not have nodes.
-(Members are not values and so do not have nodes.)
+: The pair of a value along with its location within the argument.
+  Member names do not have locations and so do not have nodes.
+  Members are not values and so do not have nodes.

 Root Node:
 : The unique node whose value is the entire argument.